Design Research for Complex Systems

 Each year I spend a month teaching ‘Design Research for Complex Systems’, a graduate course I developed for product management, entrepreneurship, and design students at Harbour Space in Barcelona.

 The course fuses theory and practice to equip students to navigate the frontier of emerging technology in a world of complex systems.
 Students learn how to navigate complex systems and conduct design research at the earliest stages of development, when ambiguity demands a discovery-oriented mindset.
-The course draws from lessons in complexity science, cybernetics, media theory, evolutionary psychology, postmodern philosophy, grounded theory, and my own experience developing new technologies with leading organizations around the world.
+We draw from lessons in complexity science, cybernetics, media theory, evolutionary psychology, postmodern philosophy, grounded theory, and my own experience developing new technologies with leading organizations around the world.
 Classes incorporate lectures, seminars, guest speakers, and studios—during which students carry out their own design research project.

 The unorthodox teaching model at Harbour Space is inspired by the Finnish education system.
 For three weeks, Design Research for Complex Systems is my students’ only class.
 We meet every day for three hours a day, giving us ample time and focus to dive deep into the rich and often challenging subject matter.